 On this website I present an analysis of the ecological crisis, a proposal for the rational response, and a strategy for implementing this response.
 My aims are to help humankind survive the crisis and to preserve nature to the maximum possible extent.
 My specific objectives are:

-- To establish that only revolutionary change can achieve these ends.
+- To establish that revolutionary change is required to achieve these ends.
 Although governments are society's nominal leaders, they lack the political power to make the fundamental changes required for effective solutions.
 Such changes will be possible only if society's true leaders - those who control the economy - are replaced by a sustainable group.

 - To refute the lies and deceptions that have allowed these leaders to persist in their obscene inaction for over half a century.
 My main target is the IPCC, which misleads the concerned by acknowledging the greenhouse gas problems but rejecting any solutions that threaten capitalism or growth.